How to interpret the Moon in a chart

 We should never confuse energies and people.

-Nobody, not even Boris Johnson, is a pure Gemini.
+Nobody is a pure Gemini.
 Gemini is an energy that facilitates.
 If you mix ninety nine per cent of Gemini powder and one percent of sand, this one per cent is going to benefit from such a power of communication that it will make you believe that this grain of sand is a Great Oasis in the middle of the Sahara, with caravans of camels coming and going, and storytellers to entertain one thousand and one nights.
 You will be talked into the Oriental Magic.
 When it works well, you don’t see that it’s mostly Gemini powder.

 Ideally, Mercury should be odourless and colourless.
 In reality, intermediaries and servants twist the messages and carry out orders in their own style.
 If you know how to speak to the receptionist, you increase your chances to meet the boss.